-As of December 31, 2020, all of the System's investments were measured at the Net Asset Value (NAV) or its equivalent as presented in the following table:
+As of December 31, 2021, all of the System's investments were measured at the Net Asset Value (NAV) or its equivalent as presented in the following table:

-Redemption

-Total Unfunded Redemption Notice
+Total Unfunded Redemption Redemption Notice

 Amount Commitments Frequency Period

-External Investment Pool (PRIT) (1) \$ 899,736,351 \$ - Monthly (1) 24 Hours (1)
+External Investment Pool (PRIT) (1) \$ 1,082,662,154 \$ - Monthly (1) 24 Hours (1)

-Private Equity (2) 688,422 - N/A (2) N/A (2)
+Private Equity (2) 47,220 N/A (2) N/A (2)

-Total Investments Measured at
+Total Investments Measured at -

-the NAV \$ 900,424,773
+the NAV \$ 1,082,709,374

 - (1) External Investment Pool (PRIT) The System is a participating retirement system in the PRIT fund.
-The system owns units, or shared in the PRIT fund, which is a pooled investment trust.
+The System owns units, or shares in the PRIT fund, which is a pooled investment trust.
 The fair values of the investments in this type have been determined using the NAV per share (or its equivalent) of the System's ownership in the pool.
-Investments in the fund can be redeemed on a monthly basis with written notice submitted by the first business day of the month of redemption. - (2) Private Equity This investment type includes investments in three private equity funds that invest primarily in private domestic and international companies of diversified industries.
+Investments in the fund can be redeemed on a monthly basis with written notice submitted by the first business day of the month of redemption. - (2) Private equity This investment type includes investments in 2 private equity funds that invest primarily in private domestic and international companies of diversified industries.
 The fair value measurements of this type have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 The investments can never be redeemed from the funds.
 Distributions from each fund will be received as the underlying investments of the funds are liquidated.
-It is expected that the underlying assets of the funds will be liquidated over the next one to five years.
+It is expected that the underlying assets of the funds will be liquidated in 2022.